image_pdfimage_print

 • Macao allows the free flow of capital and adopts a currency board system with stable exchange rate.
 The issuance of patacas is completely supported by foreign exchange reserves.

-• The Macao Institute for Tourism Studies has been ranked first in both Macao and Asia, and 10th in the world in the QS World University Rankings 2023 by Subject (Hospitality & Leisure Management).
+• The Macao Institute for Tourism Studies has been ranked 1st in both Macao and Asia, and 10th in the world in the QS World University Rankings 2023 by Subject (Hospitality & Leisure Management).

 • 144 countries and regions have agreed to grant visa exemptions or visas on arrival to holders of a Macao SAR passport.

-• As of May 2023, Macao has signed the Agreement for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income with eight countries and regions, including Mainland China, Portugal, Belgium, Mozambique and Cape Verde etc., effectively reducing the taxes on cross-regional enterprises and the burden of individual taxation.
+• As of November 2023, Macao has signed the Agreement for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income with eight countries and regions, including Mainland China, Portugal, Belgium, Mozambique and Cape Verde etc., effectively reducing the taxes on cross-regional enterprises and the burden of individual taxation.

-• Macao has also signed the Tax information Exchange Agreement with 16 countries including Australia, Sweden, India, the United Kingdom and Ireland, etc., in order to build a fair international taxation environment.
+• Macao has also signed the Tax Information Exchange Agreement with 16 countries including Australia, Sweden, India, the United Kingdom and Ireland, etc., in order to build a fair international taxation environment.

 • Mainland and Macao Closer Economic Partnership Arrangement (CEPA) has been implemented since 2004.